debezium/debezium-connector-vitess/README.md

 ## Supported Features

-- Get the latest VGTID of a specific shard from VTCtld (via gRPC).
+- Get the current VGTID of a specific shard from VTCtld (via gRPC).
-- Constantly get data-changes of a specific shard from VTGate (via gRPC, a.k.a VStream).
+- Constantly get data-changes of a specific shard or from all shards of the keyspace from VTGate (via gRPC, a.k.a VStream).
 - Each transaction has multiple events.
 All events in the transaction have the same VGTID.
 - Support basic MySQL type -> Kafka Connect type mapping.
 - Support AVRO/JSON connect converters.
 - Support extracting only the `after` struct of the message, by using `ExtractNewRecordState` single message transformation (SMT).
 - If for any reason, a message in a transaction fails the task, we can restart from the offset where it has left off.
-- If no previous offset exists, start from the latest vgtid of the specified shard.
+- If no previous offset exists, start from the current vgtid of the specified shard, or of all shards of the keyspace.
-- Mapping vitess table to kafka topics (e.g. Mapping vitess table `product` in `commerce` keyspace to kafka topic `connect_vitess_commerce_shard_0.commerce.product`, `connect_vitess_commerce_shard_0` is the `database.server.name` connector config)
+- Mapping vitess table to kafka topics (e.g. Mapping vitess table `product` in `commerce` keyspace to kafka topic `connect_vitess_customer_sharded.customer.customer`, `connect_vitess_customer_sharded` is the `database.server.name` connector config, the first `customer` is the keyspace, the second `customer` is the table's name)
 - Use async grpc stub for vstream service so that `ChangeEventSourceCoordinator` can be stopped gracefully
 - Some configurations supported out-of-the-box from Debezium Development Framework.
     - database.server.name ✅